erikberglund/Scripts/snippets/osx_os.md

 #### OS Build Version

-On a running system:
+On a running system you can use the `sw_vers` command to query the os build version.

 ```bash
 sw_vers -buildVersion
 ```

-On a mounted system:
+You can also query the `SystemVersion.plist` file directly (useful for checking mounted systems):

 ```bash
 /usr/libexec/PlistBuddy -c "Print ProductBuildVersion" "/System/Library/CoreServices/SystemVersion.plist"